 Finding Portheras Cove

-We parked just beyond the dazzling white lighthouse of Pendeen, following the unmade road further along with the intrepid Lucy Landrover to a lower car park where a gate that opens on to the cliffs.
+We parked just beyond the dazzling white lighthouse of Pendeen, before following the unmade road further to a lower car park.
+From here there is a gate that opens on to the cliffs and the adventure begins!

-As we opened the gate on to the cliff path I felt the warmest breeze on my face and knew we would have a lovely day as we followed the cliff top path already tinted to the russets shades of autumn – such a perfect contrast for the blues of the seas below us.
+As we opened the gate on to the cliff path I felt the warmest breeze on my face and I knew we would have a lovely day ahead of us.
+As we followed the cliff top, the path was already tinted to the russets shades of autumn and such a perfect contrast for the vibrant blues of the seas below us.

 We took the left hand fork in the track to boat cove to explore the little working fishing cove below us, with a hint of the Mediterranean in the artistic touches, dazzling white sands and brilliant blue sea and yet with the cluster of lobster pots and fishing boats beside the slipway of a working cove

-We scrambled back up to the coastal path and looped around to the far end of Portheras Cove stopping frequently to admire the view as the sands were revealed below us, before we dropped down to the beach beside the stream and walked the quiet soft golden sands the length of the cove before returning to find a spot to picnic beside the stream.
+We scrambled back up to the coastal path and looped around to the far end of Portheras Cove, stopping frequently to admire the view as the sands were revealed below us.
+Finally we dropped down to the beach, just beside the stream and walked the quiet soft golden sands the length of the cove before returning to find a spot to picnic beside the stream.

-This is definitely a place to kick off the walking wellies or boots and watch the waves ripple to the shore – sometimes we could see the seal playing in the waves perfectly outlined through the clear seas.
+This is definitely a place to kick off the wellies or boots and watch the waves ripple to the shore!
+Sometimes we could see the seal playing in the waves, perfectly outlined through the clear seas.

 As we walked home the waves, growing larger with each minute, rolled passed under the cliffs.

-The next day we visited Sennen Beach further towards Land’s End and I watched the surfers toying with a very different sea but we were so lucky to experience our blissful afternoon at Portheras Cove.
+The next day we visited Sennen Beach, further towards Land’s End.
+There I watched the surfers toying with a very different sea and I knew we were so lucky to experience our blissful afternoon at Portheras Cove.

-I think I should tell you “just in case” that Portheras was closed to the public for some time after the wreck of the MV Alacrity in 1963 and it is only in recent years (2004) that the cove has been safe enough to use but shoes are still advice for bathing in case of sharp metal fragments.
+I think I should tell you “just in case” that Portheras was closed to the public for some time after the shipwreck of the MV Alacrity in 1963.
+It is only in recent years (2004) that the cove has been safe enough to use but shoes are still advised for bathing in case of sharp metal fragments.